-In the event of an overdose, meropenem should be discontinued and general supportive treatment given until renal elimination takes place.
+In the event of an overdose, Meropenem for Injection should be discontinued and general supportive treatment given until renal elimination takes place.
 Meropenem and its metabolite are readily dialyzable and effectively removed by hemodialysis; however, no information is available on the use of hemodialysis to treat overdosage.